Jacky11/diagFDR/README.md

 ## 2. Installation

-It is recommended to install the latest version of R. The installation of the `diagFDR` package can be performed by:
+It is recommended to install the latest version of R.

+The installation of the development version of the `diagFDR` package can be performed by:
 ```
 if(!requireNamespace("devtools", quietly = TRUE)){
    install.packages("devtools")